 Sam moved to the valley about 15 years ago and found work with a local farmer.
 He also created a job for himself doing rangeland restoration.
-It was the combination of jobs that got of his fields and turning to look at the Cascade Range.
+It was the combination of jobs that got Sam Lucy has found a niche farming heritage grains in the Methow Valley.
+He and his wife, Brooke, run Bluebird Grain Farms, where their most popular product is emmer, one of the first cereals to be domesticated in the Fertile Crescent him thinking about growing specialized organic grains on some of the valley's neglected farmland.
+His wife, Brooke, a Wenatchee native and avid Nordic skier, was willing to build a life there.
+"I like what I'm doing," says Sam, standing in one of his fields and turning to look at the Cascade Range.
 "And as you can see, it's not the worst place in the world to work."